 People live in Dawson City, but the entire town comes alive with actors walking through the streets dressed in period costumes leading tours through the dirt road streets.
 A visit to Dawson City, in the Yukon is a visit you’ll never forget.

-Thing to do in Dawson City, Yukon
+Things to do in Dawson City, Yukon

 So what can you do in Dawson City, Yukon?
 A lot.
 Let’s get started.
 These are the must see attractions and things to do in Dawson City.
 Watch our video below to get some inspiration before you start.